SruthiVenkat/api-visualization-tool/README.md

 The final graph is generated with the name `api-usage.html`.

 The command to run the tool and generate the graph without Docker is `python api-viz.py`.
-In this case, some Python libraries need to be installed and all paths starting with `/api-visualization-tool` need to be modified to point to this repo.
+In this case, some Python libraries (pandas, jupyterlab_server, networkx, colourmap, python-louvain, sklearn, ismember, d3graph, PyGithub)  need to be installed.
+All paths starting with `/api-visualization-tool` need to be modified to point to this repo, in the files `api-viz.py` and `config/config.properties`.

 The following are the commands to run the tool using Docker:

 1. ```docker build -t img_name .``` from within this repo.

-2. ```docker run -v /path/to/this/repo/api-visualization-tool:/api-visualization-tool img_name```
+2. ```docker run -v /path/to/this/repo/api-visualization-tool:/api-visualization-tool img_name``` The path before the `:` in the command is your local path to the repo.
+The path after the `:` in the command is the path in the container, which is `/api-visualization-tool`.

+The size of the Docker image is around 4.1 GB.